5 ways to get your will done in 15 minutes or less

 Make sure your intended executor is on board ahead of time.
 The executor is allowed to decline the nomination, so make sure you pick some co-executors to fill in.

 For your new will to be legally binding, you need to sign the paperwork along with two witnesses.
 In many states, your witness can't be an executor or beneficiary.

 Store your will in a safe deposit or fire box.
 Keep an extra copy on hand for reference — and update the document when applicable.
 The process of amending your will after it's initially drafted is known as "adding a codicil."
-Learn more about modifying your will.

 Image: Kirstin Mckee

 Get essential money news & money moves with the Easy Money newsletter.